-Why Cruise Lines Will Likely Require Face Masks on Cruise Ships
+Cruise Lines Will Require Face Masks on Cruise Ships as Cruises Resume

-As cruise lines get ready to resume when it’s safe, many cruisers are asking, “Will I have to wear a mask on my cruise?“
+As cruise lines prepare to start up again when it’s safe, many cruisers are asking, “Will I have to wear a mask on my cruise?“

 Are Cruisers Willing to Wear Masks on a Cruise?

 Let’s first look at how cruisers feel about this topic

 There’s no question, the subject of wearing masks on a cruise is controversial, even among loyal cruisers!

 I asked the question “Would you cruise if you have to wear a mask?
 Why or why not.“ in my Life Well Cruised Facebook community, and these were the results.

 For reference, similar responses can also be seen in other cruise Facebook groups and on cruise critic forums.